Consume APIs in a Next.js frontend with JWTs

 NEXT_PUBLIC_TINYBIRD_HOST="YOUR_TINYBIRD_API_REGION e.g. https://api.tinybird.co" # Your regional API host

-Replace the Tinybird API hostname/region with the right API URL region that matches your Workspace.
-Your Token lives in the Workspace under "Tokens".
+Replace the Tinybird API hostname or region with the API region that matches your Workspace.

 Run the demo app